ufukomer/spring-training/README.md

 @Id, specifies that our value is the primary key.

 @GeneratedValue, corresponds to AUTO_INCREMENT keyword of MySQL.
-The value with @GeneratedValue annotation shouldn't be assigned by developer.
+The value with this annotation shouldn't be assigned by developer.

 #### 22. Spring Transaction Management - (INCOMPLETE)